CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

-Ti=Coinbase User Agreement</h1>
+Ti=Coinbase User Agreement

 This User Agreement (&quot;Agreement&quot;) is a contract between you (&quot;you,&quot; &quot;your&quot; or &quot;user&quot;) and Coinbase, Inc., a Delaware Corporation (&quot;Coinbase,&quot; &quot;we&quot;, &quot;us&quot; or &quot;our&quot;) and applies to your use of the Coinbase website and all services described herein (collectively, the &quot;Coinbase Services&quot;).

 <em>Last updated: January 26, 2015</em>

-Part 1: General Use.</h1>
+Part 1: General Use

 By signing up to use the Coinbase Account through the Coinbase website located at coinbase.com, the Coinbase API, and/or any associated Coinbase-hosted websites or mobile applications (collectively the &quot;Coinbase Site&quot;), you agree to comply with and be legally bound by this Agreement, as revised from time to time. <strong>If you do not agree to any of the terms set forth in this Agreement, or any subsequent modification to the Agreement, you may not access or use any of the Coinbase Services and must cancel your Coinbase Account, free of charge, in the manner set forth below.
-You further agree that any disputes between you and Coinbase will be resolved by binding, individual arbitration and you waive your right to participate in a class action lawsuit or class-wide arbitration.</strong>
+You further agree that any disputes between you and Coinbase will be resolved by binding, individual arbitration and you waive your right to participate in a class action lawsuit or class-wide arbitration.

 We may amend or modify this Agreement by posting on the Coinbase Site or emailing to you the revised Agreement, and the revised Agreement shall be effective at such time.
 We may (a) modify or discontinue any portion of the Coinbase Services, and (b) suspend or terminate your access to the Coinbase Services, at any time, and from time to time, without notice to you in certain, limited circumstances described herein.
 You agree that we shall not be liable to you or any third party for any modification or termination of the Coinbase Services, or suspension or termination of your access to the Coinbase Services, except to the extent otherwise expressly set forth herein.

 To be eligible to use the Coinbase Services, you must be at least 18 years old (or the applicable age of majority and contractual capacity).
 By accessing or using the Coinbase Services you represent and warrant that you are 18 or older.

-Please note the following risks of using Coinbase Services:</strong>
+Please note the following risks of using Coinbase Services:

 <ul>
 <li>Once submitted to the Bitcoin network, a Bitcoin Transaction (defined below) will be unconfirmed for a period of time (usually less than one hour, but up to one day or more) pending sufficient confirmation of the transaction by the Bitcoin network.
 A transaction is not complete while it is in a pending state.
 Bitcoin associated with transactions that are in a pending state will be designated accordingly, and will not be included in your Coinbase Account balance or be available to conduct transactions.</li>
 <li>The risk of loss in trading or holding bitcoin can be substantial.
 You should therefore carefully consider whether trading or holding bitcoin is suitable for you in light of your financial condition.
 In considering whether to trade or hold bitcoin, you should be aware that the price or value of bitcoin can change rapidly, decrease, and potentially even fall to zero.
 If you use a Coinbase product which allows you and/or third parties to access and hold bitcoin private keys, you acknowledge that Coinbase is not responsible for safeguarding such keys and that Coinbase is not responsible for any loss of bitcoin resulting from theft, loss, or mishandling of bitcoin private keys outside its control.</li>
 </ul>

-1. Basic Coinbase Services
+1.Ti=Basic Coinbase Services

 Your Coinbase account (&quot;Coinbase Account&quot;) encompasses the following basic Coinbase Services, among others: